zephyranthes03/orm-sqlalchemy/README.md

 docker-compose up -d mysql
 ```

-a minute later. - because It should be runing mysql server first.
+Execute one of belows a minute later. - because It should be execute after mysql server running.

 ```
 docker-compose up